mxro/maxrohde-web/content/posts/2017/2017-02-20-fix-travis-ci-error-this-is-not-an-active-repository/index.md

 ---
-title: "Fix Travis CI Error 'This is not an active repository'"
-date: '2017-02-20'
+date: "2017-02-20"
+primaryBlog: maxrohde.com
 tags:
-  - 'github'
+- github
+title: Fix Travis CI Error 'This is not an active repository'
 ---

 ### Problem